ibm-cloud-docs/databases-for-redis/getting-started.md

 ## Step 9.
 Check that the app is connected to your {{site.data.keyword.databases-for-redis}} service

 1. Go to your {{site.data.keyword.databases-for-redis}} service dashboard
 2. Select _Connections_ from the dashboard menu.
-Your application should be listed under _Connected Applications_.
+Your application is listed under _Connected Applications_.

-If your application is not listed, repeat Steps 7 and 8, making sure that you have entered the correct details in [manifest.yml](#update-manifest).
+If your application is not listed, repeat Steps 7 and 8, making sure that you entered the correct details in [manifest.yml](#update-manifest).

 ## Step 10.
 Use the app

 Now, when you visit `<route>.mybluemix.net/` you can see the contents of your {{site.data.keyword.databases-for-redis}} collection.
 As you add words and their definitions, they are added to the database and displayed.
-If you stop and restart the app, you'll see any words and definitions you've already added are now listed.
+If you stop and restart the app, you see any words and definitions that were already added are now listed.

 ## Running the app locally